athofficial/docs.atheios.org/docs/api/wss.md

     Compatibility breaking changes can happen, though we try to minimize it
 * Beta stage version: below 1.0.0:
     Smaller changes potential compatibility breaking changes are prevented.
-* Release versions like 1.x.x,2.x.x etc
+* Release versions like 1.x.x, 2.x.x etc
     In this stage we keep compatibility.
 New releases are published well ahead and test pools are provided for early integration

+## Overview
+The following picture provides a functional relation of request and responses.

 ## Terminology
 In the next paragraph we will use